rowan-cake/QuickNote/README.md

 ### Use case:
 The main use case for this plugin was to speed up my notetaking capabilities in university classes.
 Often there are a lot of keywords coming at you quickly and you might not have a lot of time in between to write each about each individually, and upon review find yourself with just the word left and no explanation around it.
+This plugin is a solution to that problem, it auto inserts a text summary written by llama 3.2 into the top of the newly created note.
+So upon note reviews you will atleast have some context surrounding that keyword.

 ### Dependecies:
   - Python